Leigh and Leslie Keno

 President George W. Bush and First Lady Laura Bush stand with 2005 National Humanities Medal recipient Leslie Keno on November 10, 2005, in the Oval Office.

-Leigh Ronald Keno and Leslie Bernard Keno (twins born March 16, 1957) are American antiquarians, authors, historic car judges, preservationists and television hosts.
+Leigh Ronald Keno and Leslie Bernard Keno (twins born March 16, 1957) are American antiquarians, authors, historic car judges, preservationists, and television hosts.
 They specialize in stoneware, early American furniture and vintage automobiles.
 They are widely known as appraisers on the PBS series Antiques Roadshow, for favoring preservation of antiques over restoration and for their high-energy personalities.

 Background

 The Kenos were born to Norma and Ronald Keno, who were both antiques dealers, in Herkimer County, New York and grew up in Mohawk, New York.
 Leigh was born 13 minutes before his brother.
 Their father collected and restored vintage sports cars and both parents specialized in folk art and country furniture.
 Their mother would take them out of school on Fridays to regional flea markets and antiques shows.
 The brothers took interest, were earning $200 or $300 a weekend by the time they were in the fourth grade and by age twelve had entered in their joint diary, "We are Antique Dealers".
 At age fourteen, the brothers set a world record for American stoneware, paying $3,500 for an American salt-glazed stoneware jug.

-Leigh attended Hamilton College, graduating with a bachelor's degree in the History of Art in 1979.
+Leigh earned an A.A. degree from Herkimer College in 1977 and a BA in the History of Art from Hamilton College in 1979.
 While there, his activities included an interest in health and fitness as well as in vintage automobiles.
 While playing drums in three bands (including drumming for the college jazz band "Hamilton Blues"), he produced a catalog of selections from Hamilton's material culture and art.
 While a senior at Hamilton College, he was responsible for installing on the campus 19th century class monuments which he installed between Minor Theater and Bristol Center that were dumped in a nearby field decades earlier.

-Leslie attended Williams College, graduating cum laude in 1979.
+Leslie earned an A.A. degree from Herkimer College in 1977 and graduated from Williams College cum laude in 1979.

 While a senior vice president and director of American furniture and decorative arts at Sotheby's, Leslie married Emily Becnel, an administrator in the English furniture department at Sotheby's, in New York in 1995.
 They have two children, Ashley and Schuyler.
 Leigh has a son, Brandon.

 Leigh, who was an appraiser at Christie's, started his own business as a dealer and advisor in fine art and antiques in New York in 1986.

 Leigh and Leslie own a 1938 SS 100 Jaguar 3.5-liter, purchased from their father, which they raced on the track at Lime Rock Park and which they drove on Louis Vuitton Classic China Run, a 1000-mile rally from Dalian to Beijing.
 They serve as judges in pre-war and post-war preservation classes at the Pebble Beach Concours d'Elegance.

 The twins' older brother, Mitchell, is an antiques appraiser who has also appeared on Antiques Roadshow.